 The Maltese heroes ‘Vassalli, Mitrovich, Sciberras need to be remembered,’ states Xuereb.
 History needs to be more balanced with more than one narrative taught to children.
 ‘Young Maltese citizens should be brought up respecting their own national story.
 With research, critical analysis, and debate we should put each and every past relationship in its proper dimension.
 It was wrong to distort the French connection, and likewise, it would be wrong to erase the British one after Independence.’

-Mikiel Anton Vassalli (1764–1829) needs to remembered with a monument in Valletta.
+Mikiel Anton Vassalli (1764–1829) needs to be remembered with a monument in Valletta.
 In Paris there is a new authentic description of Vassalli that Xuereb found in 2013.
-Vassalli was not just as a linguist but as a patriot and politician.
+Vassalli was not just a linguist but a patriot and politician.
 He has not been wholly rehabilitated.